 2 The provision in this Act repealing this Act has been omitted under the Reprints Act 1984 s.
 7(4)(f).

-3 On the date as at which this compilation was prepared, the Personal Property Securities (Consequential Repeals and Amendments) Act 2011 Pt.
-2 Div.
-2 had not come into operation.
-It reads as follows:

-Division 2 — Marketing of Potatoes Act 1946 amended

-7. Act amended

-This Division amends the Marketing of Potatoes Act 1946.

-8. Section 31 amended

-In section 31 delete “The Corporation” and insert:

-Subject to the Personal Property Securities Act 2009 (Commonwealth), the Corporation
+3 Footnote no longer applicable.

 4 The Second Schedule was inserted by the Metric Conversion Act Amendment Act 1973.

 5 The Marketing of Potatoes Amendment Act 1995 s.
 9(2) and (3) are transitional provisions that are of no further effect.